Reiche Zeche, Germany

 Research and Education Mine “Reiche Zeche” http://tu-freiberg.de/lfbw

 Geographical location, size and depth of the facility

 50° 92’ 85.8” North / 13° 35’ 73.3” East

 FLB “Reiche Zeche” is located on the edge of the Erzgebirge in the municipality of Freiberg.
-Freiberg is located in the centre of Saxony between Dresden and Chemnitz, and close to the Czech boarder with around 40km to each side.
+Freiberg is situated in the centre of Saxony between Dresden and Chemnitz, and close to the Czech border with around 40km to each side.
 The expansion of Reiche Zeche mine includes drifts of 129km, of which are 19km safely accessible and frequently in use.
 The mine is accessible up to a level of 230m, the water level of Rothschönberger Stolln.
 The level of up to 750m is flooded.
-The access to the mine is realized by two shafts.
+The access to the mine is realised by two shafts.